 Self-Service keyword(s): lost Baylor id

 If you have only a desktop computer and want to take a laptop computer with you, you may want to consider using a loaner laptop.
 ITS has Dell and Macintosh laptops, LCD projectors, digital cameras, and a limited number of iPads available to faculty and staff for checkout when needed for travel, a special presentation or project, etc. The equipment is available on a first-come, first-served basis.
 The normal checkout period is two weeks.
-To reserve one of these units, contact Production Services at ext.
-4126.
-Production Services is located on the fifth floor of the Clifton Robinson Tower.
+To reserve one of these units, contact Hardware Services at ext.
+6520.
+Hardware Services is located in the 5th Street Parking Garage.

 Self-Service keyword(s): Laptop Loaner

 Tivoli users: Run a client-initiated backup prior to leaving campus for an extended period of time using your Backup monitor located on the desktop.
 Quit out of all programs and close or save all active files before running the backup.
 For more information, see the Computer Backup page.

 CrashPlan Pro users: The CrashPlan Pro backups are continuous.
 To check the date/time of your last backup, log into the CrashPlan Pro application.
 For more information about CrashPlan Pro, click here.